mandalvesq/eks-by-rancher/README.md

-# AWS EKS BY Rancher
+# AWS EKS By Rancher

-This repo intends to help customers to create a EKS Cluster managed by Rancher in a EC2 instance.
+This repo intends to help customers to create a EKS Cluster managed by Rancher running in a EC2 instance.

 # Architecture Overview